solidi/learning-notes/interviews/contribution-list.md

 - Increased test cover and installed RFC/design doc process with the team for all service building.
 - Cut over one legacy project to a new modern web page people profile page
 - Successfully decomissioned a cv service and infrastucture to a new modern one
+- Worked through company separation, protecting team from objectives that were out of scope.

 ## Transitions and Eras
 Transitions: 2005, 2009, 2010, 2011, 2013, 2014, 2015, 2018, 2019, 2020, 2021